 Staff will always consider the context and motive of a student's misbehaviour and whether it raises any concerns for the welfare of the student.
-If staff reasonably suspect that a student may be suffering, or is likely to suffer significant harm, whether inside or outside of school, they will follow the procedures set out in the Safeguarding Policy and discuss their concerns with the school's Designated Safeguarding Lead, without delay.
+If staff reasonably suspect that a student may be suffering, or is likely to suffer significant harm, whether inside or outside of school, they will follow the procedures set out in the Safeguarding Policy and discuss their concerns with the school's Designated Safeguarding Lead.

-Staff will also take into consideration whether any disruptive behaviour might be the result of unmet educational needs, or any other needs, and will discuss concerns with the student's parents/carers accordingly, putting in place additional support, as appropriate.
+Staff will also take into consideration whether any disruptive behaviour might be the result of unmet educational needs, or any other needs, and will discuss concerns with the student's parents/carers, accordingly, putting in place additional support, as appropriate.

-The school takes its responsibilities for safeguarding extremely seriously, and all members of the school community should be aware that any allegation of improper behaviour or unprofessional conduct made against a member of staff will be treated with the utmost seriousness and will be managed in accordance with the procedures set out in our school policies and procedures, in particular the Safeguarding Policy.
+The school takes its responsibilities for safeguarding extremely seriously, and all members of the school community should be aware that any allegation of improper behaviour or unprofessional conduct made against a member of staff will be managed in accordance with the procedures set out in our school policies and procedures, particularly the Safeguarding Policy.

-Any students who are found to have deliberately invented or made malicious accusations, whether against other students, staff or other individuals, will be sanctioned in accordance with this policy.
+Any students who are found to have deliberately invented or made malicious accusations, whether against other students, staff, or other individuals, will be sanctioned in accordance with this policy.

-5. Rewards
+6. Rewards